Bhekisile/capstone-project/README.md

 > Describe your project in 1 or 2 sentences.

-**[College of Science]** is one of the University of South Africa's departments.
+**[College of Science]** is the website about one of the University of South Africa's departments.
 Students who like to further their education in science field can choose between Mathematics, Engineering, Computer Science and Statistics.

 ## 🛠 Built With <a name="built-with"></a>